How we compute consensus probabilities and the peer-reviewed research behind each of our four models.

 Each platform contributes one probability per question.
 Same-platform duplicates are merged via volume-weighted averaging before any model runs, so no platform can vote twice.
+Sources that have not traded in 14+ days are excluded from consensus but still displayed (Rothschild 2009).

 What it does: Converts each platform’s probability to log-odds, takes the simple arithmetic mean of those log-odds, and converts back to a probability.
 Equal weight across all platforms.

-Formula: consensus = sigmoid( mean( log(p / (1 - p)) ) )
+Formula: consensus = sigmoid( mean( logit(p_i) ) )

 Weaknesses: Equal weighting ignores volume/liquidity differences between platforms.
 Sensitive to outliers if one platform is far from the others.